molecula/documentation/data-ingestion/cloud/streaming/tutorials/_posts/2022-03-31-csv-tutorial.md

 FIELD_NAMES = ["id","name","description","gender","country","occupation", "birth_year", "death_year", "death_manner", "death_age"]
 ```

-You'll need to create an ingest endpoint that maps to this data.
-The bellow schema can be used to create this using either the API or UI:
+You'll need to create a table and an ingest endpoint that maps to this data.
+The table must be created with a "String" primary key and all the columns in the "schema":"definition" below.
+The json below can be used to create this using either the API or the "schema":"definition" array can be used in the UI:

 ```json
 {